google/material-design-lite/packages/mdl-theme/README.md

 <div class="mdl-foo mdl-foo--theme-dark"></div>
 ```

-Or by using the `mdl-theme--dark` global modifier class that affects all children:
+Or instead apply it to everything under a parent element, by using the `mdl-theme--dark` global modifier class:

 ```html
 <body class="mdl-theme--dark">